 Timing of RSV-specific monoclonal antibodies in infants

-Nirsevimab offers protection for at least 5 months.
-Protective benefits can be maximised if it is administered:
+Nirsevimab offers protection for at least 5 months, with early immunogenicity evidence suggesting some protection may remain for 6-12 months.9 Protective benefits can be maximised if it is administered:

 - shortly before the start of their 1st RSV season in older infants that remain at high risk.